const-ae/lemur-Paper/README.md

 The R package used in the analysis is available at https://bioconductor.org/packages/lemur/.
 The source code is at https://github.com/const-ae/lemur.
 A Python implementation of the LEMUR model is available at https://github.com/const-ae/pylemur.

+For a simplified implementation of the LEMUR algorithm, see our blog post at [const-ae.name/post/2025-01-05_lemur_simplified/lemur-simplified/](https://const-ae.name/post/2025-01-05_lemur_simplified/lemur-simplified/).